c-dilks/git-tutorial/tutorial.md

 ## Creating a repository on GitHub

 First, we need to create a GitHub repository.
 In the upper right corner, click the plus sign, then "New repository".
 Then,
-1. give it a name; our name was `my_project` (note it doesn't have to match the directory name, but that's conventional)
+1. Give it a name; our name was `my_project` (note it doesn't have to match the directory name, but that's conventional)
-1. decide if you want it public or private; private means no one but you can see it, but certain GitHub features may be disabled
+1. Decide if you want it public or private; private means no one but you can see it, but certain GitHub features may be disabled
   (depending on your GitHub account type)
-1. you are welcome to set the other settings, but the defaults are good enough for this tutorial
+1. You are welcome to set the other settings, but the defaults are good enough for this tutorial
-1. click "Create repository" at the bottom
+1. Click "Create repository" at the bottom

 Now you will see a bunch of text telling you what to do.
 Some of these commands will look familiar, because you already did most of this!
 Go back to your shell, in your _local_ `git` repository, so that we can link it to your new _remote_ GitHub repository.